rescriptbr/reform/README.md

 ### setFocusedField: Config.fields => unit
 Set the currently focused field.
 You could connect this to the onFocus of an input.

+### unsetFocusedField: unit => unit
+Unsets the focused field.
+Useful for onBlur on an input.

 ### focusedField: option(Config.fields)
 The currently focused field.
 For example usable to only show the error message when the field is not focused.